 - Brewing style doesn’t suit lighter roasts

 Plus, it will look great on your countertop.
-The slightly odd shape will attract interest and the wood accent gives a more rustic look, not a chemistry lab like the siphon coffee makers.
-As an added bonus, the filters are re-usable too.
+The slightly odd shape attracts interest and the wood accent gives a more rustic look, not the chemistry lab vibe of siphon coffee makers.
+As an added bonus, the filters are reusable too.

 The Woodneck features a wide opening at the bottom, similar to the Hario V60.
 However, the V60 requires a level of precision that only comes from a lot of practice.
 Whereas the Woodneck filter controls the flow much better, giving you a much larger margin for error.

 Whilst this makes the Woodneck better for usability, it does mean you won’t be able to enjoy the light and zesty coffee of a more delicate roast.
-Instead, it accents the rich, chocolatey tones of the coffee thanks to the slower extraction style that is closer to steeping than some pour over.
+Instead, it accents the rich, chocolatey tones of the coffee thanks to the slower extraction style that is closer to steeping.

 You will also have to store the filter in a tub of water in the fridge.
 But that’s hardly a chore, especially as it means you don’t need to buy endless paper filters.